ellysh/bash-programming-from-scratch/manuscript/BashScripting/scripts-features.md

 ### Combination with Other Commands

-Now you can call the script by an absolute or relative path.
-If you integrate it into Bash, you can call the script by name.
-Then it will be more convenient to combine it with other programs.
+At the moment, you can run our backup script by its absolute or relative path.
+If you integrate it into Bash, you can call it by the name.
+This is a convenient option when you use the script in pipelines or logical operators.

-We learned two ways how to integrate an application with Bash.
-There is also the third way.
-Here is a complete list of these options:
+These are three ways to integrate some script into Bash:

 1. Add the script's path to the `PATH` variable.
-To do that, edit the `~/.bash_profile` file.
+Edit the `~/.bash_profile` file for that.

-2. Define an alias with an absolute path to the script.
+2. Define the alias with an absolute path to the script.
 Do that in the file `~/.bashrc`.

 3. Copy the script to the `/usr/local/bin` directory.
-The `PATH` variable contains its path by default.
+The `PATH` variable contains this path by default.
 If there is no such directory in your MSYS2 environment, create it.

-I> Call the `unalias` Bash command to remove a declared alias.
-Here is an example:
+We have learned the first two ways when preparing your source code editor.
+The third way is very straightforward.
+You can do it on your own.

+I> If you need to remove a declared alias, call the `unalias` Bash built-in.
+For example, this call removes the `make-backup.sh` alias:
 {line-numbers: false, format: Bash}
 ```
 unalias make-backup.sh
 ```

 Suppose that you have integrated the backup script with Bash in one of three ways.
-Now you can launch it by name like this:
+Then you can launch it by name like this:
 {line-numbers: false, format: Bash}
 ```
 make-backup.sh ~/photo
 ```

-You can combine the script with other commands in pipelines and logical operators.
+You can combine the script with other commands using pipelines and logical operators.
 It works the same way as for any Bash built-in or GNU utility.

 Here is an example.
-Suppose we want to backup all PDF documents of the `~/Documents` directory.
-The `find` utility can find them by the following call:
+Suppose you need to backup all PDF documents of the `~/Documents` directory.
+You can find them by the following `find` call:
 {line-numbers: false, format: Bash}
 ```
 find ~/Documents -type f -name "*.pdf"
 ```

-We can apply our script to archive and copy each found file.
+Then you can apply our script to archive and copy each found file.
 Here is the command for that:
 {line-numbers: false, format: Bash}
 ```
 find ~/Documents -type f -name "*.pdf" -exec make-backup.sh {} \;
 ```

 I> There is the escaped semicolon at the end of the `find` call.
-It means that action is executed on each found file separately.
+It means that the action is done for each found file separately.

-The command copies archives to disk D. Each archive matches one PDF file.
-This approach is inconvenient.
+This command works well.
+It makes an archive of each PDF file and copies it to the D disk.
+However, this approach is inconvenient.
 It would be better to collect all PDF files into one archive.
 Let's try the following command for that:
 {line-numbers: false, format: Bash}
 ```
 find ~/Documents -type f -name *.pdf -exec make-backup.sh {} +
 ```

-The command should processes all found files in the single `make-backup.sh` call.
-However, it produces an archive with the first found PDF file only.
+The command should pass all found files into the single `make-backup.sh` call.
+Unfortunately, it does not work as expected.
+It produces an archive with the first found PDF file only.
 Where are the rest of the documents?
-Let's take a look at the `bsdtar` call inside our script.
-For simplicity, we omit all echo outputs there.
-The call looks like this:
+Let's take a look at the `bsdtar` call inside the script.
+It looks like this:
 {line-numbers: false, format: Bash}
 ```
 bsdtar -cjf "$1".tar.bz2 "$1"
 ```

 The problem happens because we process the first positional parameter only.
 The `$1` variables stores it.
-The `bsdtar` call ignores other parameters in variables `$2`, `$3`, etc. But they contain all results of the `find` utility.
-Therefore, we cut off all results except the first one.
+The `bsdtar` call ignores other parameters in variables `$2`, `$3`, etc. They contain the rest results of the `find` utility.
+This way, we cut off all results except the first one.

-We should use the `$@` variable instead of `$1` to solve the problem.
-Bash stores all script parameters into `$@`.
-Here is the fixed `bsdtar` call:
+If you replace the `$1` variable with `$@`, you solve the problem.
+Bash stores all script parameters in `$@`.
+The corrected `bsdtar` call looks like this:
 {line-numbers: false, format: Bash}
 ```
 bsdtar -cjf "$1".tar.bz2 "$@"
 ```

-Now the `bsdtar` utility processes all script's parameters.
-Note that we still use the first parameter `$1` as the archive name.
-It should be a single word.
+The `bsdtar` utility now processes all script parameters.
+Note that the archive name still matches the first `$1` parameter.
+It should be one word.
 Otherwise, `bsdtar` fails.

-Listing 3-9 shows the fixed version of the backup script.
+Listing 3-9 shows the corrected version of the backup script.
 It handles an arbitrary number of input parameters.

 {caption: "Listing 3-9.
 The script with an arbitrary number of input parameters", line-numbers: true, format: Bash}
 ![`make-backup.sh`](code/BashScripting/make-backup.sh)

 Bash has an alternative variable for `$@`.
 It is called `$*`.
-If you put the `$*` variable in double-quotes, Bash interprets its value as a single word.
+If you put it in double-quotes, Bash interprets its value as a single word.
 It interprets the `$@` variable as a set of words in the same case.

-Here is an example.
+Here is an example to explain the difference between the `$@` and `$*` variables.
 Suppose you call the backup script this way:
 {line-numbers: false, format: Bash}
 ```
 make-backup.sh "one two three"
 ```

-Then substitution of the "$*" value gives the following result:
+In the script, Bash replaces the "$*" construct with the following word:
 {line-numbers: false, format: Bash}
 ```
 "one two three"
 ```

-Here is the result for the "$@" substitution:
+Here is the replacement for the "$@" construct:
 {line-numbers: false, format: Bash}
 ```
 "one" "two" "three"
 ```

-W> Always prefer to use `$@` instead of `$*`.
+W> Always use `$@` instead of `$*`.
 The only exception is when a single word must represent all input parameters.

 ### Scripts Features

-When solving the backup task, we considered the features of the Bash scripts.
+While solving the backup task, we considered the basic features of the Bash scripts.
+Let's make a summary for them.

-Here are the requirements for the task:
+Here are the requirements for the backup task:

-1. The backup command should have long-term storage.
+1. The backup command should have a long-term storage.
-2. The command has to be called quickly.
+2. It should be a way to call the command quickly.
-3. It must be possible to extend it.
+3. It should be a possibility to extend the command by new features.
-4. It should be possible to combine it with other commands.
+4. The command should be able to combine with other commands.

 The final version of the `make-backup.sh` script meets all these requirements.
-Let's check each of them:
+Here are the solutions for them:

-1. The script is stored on the hard disk.
+1. The hard disk stores the script file.
 It is long-term memory.

 2. The script is easy to integrate with Bash.
-Then you can quickly call it.
+Then you can call it quickly.

 3. The script is a sequence of commands.
 Each one starts on a new line.
-It is easy to read and edit.
-Thanks to parameterization, it is easy to generalize it for solving tasks of the same type.
+You can read and edit it easily.
+Thanks to parameterization, you can generalize the script for solving tasks of the same type.

-4. Due to integration with Bash, the script is easy to combine with other commands.
-You can do it with pipelines and logical operators.
+4. Due to integration with Bash, you can combine the script with other commands.

 If your task requires any of these features, write a Bash script for that.